Detecting Cognitive Signatures in Typing Behavior for Non-Intrusive Authorship Verification: EVALUATION

 \subsection{Adversarial Robustness}

-A natural objection arises from our own premise: if motor-level keystroke dynamics can be forged~\cite{Monaco2026}, why should cognitive signatures be any more robust?
+A natural objection arises from our own premise: if motor-level keystroke dynamics can be forged~\cite{Condrey2026TrustInversion}, why should cognitive signatures be any more robust?
 We address this by distinguishing three tiers of attack difficulty.

 \paragraph{Motor features are demonstrably forgeable.} The literature documents a progression of successful attacks on identity-based keystroke authentication.
-Tey et al.~\cite{Tey2013} showed that untrained human mimics bypass keystroke authentication with at least 80\% success.
-Serwadda and Phoha~\cite{Serwadda2013} demonstrated that population-statistics-based algorithmic attacks increase mean EER by over 80\%.
-Monaco~\cite{Monaco2026} achieved $\geq$99.8\% evasion against five classifiers using timing-forgery attacks.
+Tey et al.~\cite{Tey2013} showed that untrained human mimics bypass keystroke authentication with $\geq$80\% success using their Mimesis feedback interface.
+Serwadda and Phoha~\cite{Serwadda2013} demonstrated that population-statistics-based algorithmic attacks compromise 5--30\% of users with a single guess attempt.
+Condrey~\cite{Condrey2026TrustInversion} achieved $\geq$99.8\% evasion against five classifiers using timing-forgery attacks.
 These attacks succeed because motor identity features occupy a low-dimensional space---inter-key intervals and hold times---that can be sampled from empirical distributions without understanding the content being typed.

 \paragraph{Cognitive features are structurally harder to forge.} The CLC measure is not a simple timing statistic; it is a \emph{correlation} between content complexity and typing latency across an entire document.
-An adversary attempting to forge a positive CLC while transcribing pre-written text must solve a multi-constraint problem simultaneously: pause durations must correlate with linguistic complexity at word, clause, and sentence boundaries~\cite{Baaijen2012,Leijten2013}; burst structure must reflect clausal units~\cite{Alves2008}; revision patterns must be consistent with real-time text evaluation.
+An adversary attempting to forge a positive CLC while transcribing pre-written text must solve a multi-constraint problem simultaneously: pause durations must correlate with linguistic complexity at word, clause, and sentence boundaries~\cite{Baaijen2012,Leijten2013}; burst structure must reflect clausal units~\cite{Alves2007}; revision patterns must be consistent with real-time text evaluation.